ClinSeq/autoseq-snakemake/docs/quick_start.md

 **System Requirements:**

 Next Generation Sequencing Analysis, produce huge volume of data.
 Hence, to begin NGS data analysis, it is crutial for any research lab to have a highly powerful compute environment.
 The system requirement varies depending on the scale of the project, type of analysis (e.g., whole-genome sequencing, RNA-seq, or targeted sequencing), and specific set of tools used for each analysis.
-In general, it is highly recommended to have a system with a minimum of 8 CPU cores or more (steps such as alignment and variant calling may requires more core).
-In case of whole exome sequencing or targeted sequencing analysis, it is recommended to have 64GB of RAM; in case of whole genome sequencing 128GB of RAM is recommended.
-And, finally regarding data storage, atlease 500GB of disk space is recommended just for the installation of this software, reference genome, and dependencies.
-Apart from this, you need additional disk space depending on the number of samples you need to analyse.
+In general, it is highly recommended to have a system with the following features.

 |||
 |----------------------|----------------|